aliason/loan-prediction/README.md

 Since this project employs supervised learning methods, I intend to use only the training set.
 The dataset will be split into 70% training and 30% testing, using observed values to evaluate predictive accuracy.

+## Project outline
+First, I will load the data, perform initial data manipulation and cleaning, and address missing values.
+Next, I will perform exploratory data analysis, employing visualization and inferential techniques to identify trends, patterns, and relationships.
+After examining the data, I will perform some final tidying before setting up the models.
+I will split the train.csv into a train and test set (70/30), build a recipe, and create validation sets to generate multiple estimations of the test error rate.
+We then fit 6 supervised learning models (logistic, LDA, QDA, elastic net, KNN, and pruned decision trees) before assessing their performance using several evaluation metrics.
+From there, we will select the best model and fit it to our testing data.

 ## Methods used
 - Data transformation
 - Statistical inference